-The curriculum of the pre-professional division is the same for the Doctor of Pharmacy (PharmD) and B.S. in Pharmaceutical Sciences (BSPS) degrees.
+The curriculum of the pre-professional division is similar for the Doctor of Pharmacy (PharmD) and B.S. in Pharmaceutical Sciences (BSPS) programs.

 The Bachelor of Science in Pharmaceutical Sciences (BSPS) degree is a four-year baccalaureate program.
 The pharmaceutical sciences represent the collective basic sciences that underlie pharmacy.
 This degree program is designed for students who wish to pursue careers related to the pharmaceutical industry, pharmaceutical science and research, pharmaceutical administration and sales, the biomedical industry, forensic science, as well as health care administration.
 It also prepares students to enter medical school, law school, or graduate studies.
 There are five majors under the BSPS degree program:

-BS/MS in Medicinal Chemistry is an additional degree option that allows students to obtain both a BS and MS in Pharmaceutical Sciences degree in five calendar years.
-BSPS students choose a faculty member as an internship mentor during the undergraduate years and continue the MS thesis research with the same mentor.
+B.S./M.S. in Medicinal Chemistry is an additional degree option that allows students to obtain both a BS and MS in Pharmaceutical Sciences degree in five calendar years.
+BS in Pharmaceutical Sciences students choose a faculty mentor as an internship mentor during the undergraduate years and continue the MS thesis research with the same mentor.

 The six-year, entry-level Doctor of Pharmacy program prepares and qualifies graduates for state board licensure to practice pharmacy.
 The Pharm.D. program includes professional practice development coursework and specialized experimental rotations to prepare students for practice.
 Opportunities to work directly with faculty on research projects also are available.